yeasir01/Portfolio/README.md

 A simple 3 page portfolio website to showcase my abilities.
 This project is dynamic, it will continue to advance as I acquire new skills.

 ### Technology Used
-- html
+- HTML
-- css
+- CSS

 ### Platform
-- browser based website.
+- Any Web Browser

 ### Responsive?
-- no
+- No

 ### Project Version
 - 1